 I say my farewells to the odd ball group and head to the airport.
 The mad lady has disappeared.
 Ian is desperate to get home for some decent food (he signed off the tour as soon as it hit Ubud, saying he couldn’t stand any more temples) and Jim is staying on to ‘get some action’.

-The road to Denpasar airport takes me through Kuta, the Aussie version of Benidorm.
+Denpasar is the capital of Bali.
+The road to Denpasar Airport takes me through Kuta, the Aussie version of Benidorm.
 Indonesia has continued to offer more that is curious and unusual than almost anywhere else I have travelled.

 Leave a Reply